-I came across this little ‘factoid’ in the latest edition of the National Museum of the Royal Navy’s in-house magazine, Scuttlebutt*, which is a fascinating publication, well worth the annual museum membership fee on its own!
+I came across this little ‘factoid’ in the National Museum of the Royal Navy’s in-house magazine, Scuttlebutt, which was a fascinating publication until they stopped publishing it!

 It’s one of those ‘unknown unknowns’ as Donald Rumsfeld would say.
 I didn’t know that I didn’t know it… until I read it!